- Identifying Basic Functionality Problems

 You can view the server log file using the web interface or you can open it directly from the file system in the ownCloud server data directory.

 Need more information on this.
 How is the log file accessed?
-Need to explore procedural steps in access and in saving this file, similar to how the log file is managed for the client.
+Need to explore procedural steps in access and in saving this file, similar to how the log file is managed for the Desktop App.
 Perhaps it is detailed in the Admin Guide and a link should be provided from here.
 I will look into that when I begin heavily editing the Admin Guide.

 It can be helpful to view your webserver’s error log file to isolate any ownCloud-related problems.
 For Apache on Linux, the error logs are typically located in the